AspirinCode/SimilaritySearch/README.md

 - Copy your chemaxon license in the repository folder as 'license.cxl'

+- This application uses Annoy, to install it refer to https://github.com/spotify/annoy

 - Create your annoy file and the corresponding dictionary by running `python create_tree_dict.py your-file.fp your-ID-SMILES-dictionary`, where `your-file.fp` has the following format: SMILES ID MXFP, `your-ID-SMILES-dictionary` is a python dictionary saved with pickle {ID:SMILES}, and ID is an unique identifier.
 To calculate MXFP refer to https://github.com/reymond-group/MXFP.